Saving On Credit Card Processing Without Switching Providers

 Cons

-Clover POS is unique because it is offered by countless merchant service providers (though it always uses Fiserv as its back-end processor).
+Clover POS is unique because it is offered by countless merchant service providers.
 While Clover offers a pared-down plan with no monthly fee, most Clover plans involve a monthly software fee in addition to the cost of purchasing your equipment.

-When it comes to Clover vs Square's pricing, Clover's equipment and monthly fees are more expensive than Square's, the company's software is so adaptable and customizable (with the help of Clover's extensive app marketplace) that it can suit businesses of just about any type and size.
-It's also known for being very easy to use.
-However, customer support can be inconsistent.
+When it comes to Clover vs Square's pricing, Clover's equipment and monthly fees are more expensive than Square's.
+But the company's software is so adaptable and customizable (with the help of Clover's extensive app marketplace) that it can suit businesses of just about any type and size.
+It's also known for being very easy to use, although customer support can be inconsistent.

 Clover Features